sourav101/MinifyCssJs/README.md

 Welcome to the Simple css js minifier in php wiki!

-Easy way to minify css and js files in php.
+How to use

-Just follow some steps.
+You have to follow some step.
+Step 1: First download it.
+Step 2: Extract it and move this file to your apache server(localhost).
+Step 3: Put all of your css/js files to input directory.

-Put your CSS or JS directory to input directory and select css/js then click on Minify button.
+Step 4: Now you have to run index.php file and select an option (Css/Js) and then click on Minify button.
 Ok done!

-The new minify files(combined with all files) created in output directory.
+Finally you have successfully got a manifest file in the output directory.
+Now you are able to use this file.